-Keith Richards received an early-1950s butterscotch blonde Telecaster as a birthday gift from Eric Clapton in December 1970 and immediately put it to work at the Villa Nellcôte sessions that would become Exile on Main St. He removed the low E string, tuned it to open G (G–D–G–B–D), and built a rhythm guitar vocabulary that has defined the Rolling Stones' sonic identity ever since.
-He named it Micawber in the 1980s — after the Dickens character, chosen specifically because it was an unlikely word you could shout clearly across a crowded stage.
-It has been modified several times, shows decades of aggressive use, and as of 2023 Richards was still using a five-string Tele on Stones recording sessions.
+Keith Richards received an early-1950s butterscotch blonde Telecaster as a birthday gift from Eric Clapton in December 1970, and it soon became a primary tool during the Nellcôte sessions that would become Exile on Main St. He removed the low E string and tuned to open G (G–D–G–B–D) — a method he'd been orbiting since the late 1960s, but which this guitar made practical onstage and in the studio.
+He named it Micawber in the 1980s after the Dickens character, chosen because it was an unlikely word you could shout clearly across a crowded stage.
+It has been significantly modified over the decades and, as of 2023, Richards was still using a five-string Tele on Stones recording sessions.

 Why This Guitar Matters

-- The guitar's modification history — from stock Tele to PAF humbucker neck pickup, lap-steel-style bridge, brass bridge, and Sperzel tuners — is better documented than almost any comparable working guitar
+- The modification history — from stock Tele to PAF humbucker neck pickup, lap-steel-style bridge pickup, brass bridge, and Sperzel tuners — is unusually well documented for a working instrument

-- In 2023, Richards stated a five-string Tele appears on "a good half" of Hackney Diamonds tracks, confirming Micawber's continued role 50+ years after its first Stones recording session
+- In 2023, Richards stated a five-string Tele appears on "a good half" of Hackney Diamonds tracks, confirming that the approach established at Nellcôte is still active 50+ years later

-- The missing 17th fret inlay dot and the scalloped bass-side fret wear from Richards' strumming angle make it visually and physically identifiable in ways that matter for provenance
+- The missing 17th-fret inlay dot and the scalloped bass-side fret wear from Richards' strumming angle are documented physical identifiers

 The Instrument